Testing Correlation in Graphs by Counting Bounded Degree Motifs: Admissible Bounded Degree Motifs: Construction and Detection Guarantees

-Furthermore, $\maT_{\maM(N_\sfe,d)}$ is computable in time $O(n^{N_\sfe+1+o(1)})$. \end{theorem} The proof of Theorem~\ref{thm:bd-degree-motif-general} is deferred to Appendix~\ref{apd:proof-thm-general}.
-In view of Theorem~\ref{thm:bd-degree-motif-general}, we have shown that the bounded degree motif counting statistic $\maT_{\maM(N_\sfe,d)}$ succeeds in detection when $p \ge n^{-a}$ for some constant $0 < a < \frac{2}{3}$.
-The parameter $d$ is selected to ensure the Condition~\ref{cond:subgraph} in Definition~\ref{def:admissible}; see Appendix~\ref{apd:proof-thm-general}.
+Picking $\epsilon_0 = \min\pth{\frac{a}{2},1-\frac{3a}{2}}$ yields the Condition~\ref{cond:subgraph} in Definition~\ref{def:admissible}.
+Since all $\sfM\in \maM(N_\sfe,d)$ are connected, we conclude that $\maM(N_\sfe,d)$ is \emph{$C$-admissible}.
+By Theorem~\ref{thm:admissible}, we have \end{proof} In view of Theorem~\ref{thm:bd-degree-motif-general}, we have shown that the bounded degree motif counting statistic $\maT_{\maM(N_\sfe,d)}$ is sufficient for detection when $p \ge n^{-a}$ for some constant $0 < a < \frac{2}{3}$.
+The parameter $d$ is selected to ensure the Condition~\ref{cond:subgraph} in Definition~\ref{def:admissible}.
 Moreover, for constant correlation $\rho$, one can choose a constant $N_\sfe$ satisfying the required conditions, making the test statistic computable in polynomial time $O(n^{N_\sfe+1+o(1)})$.
 Compared with the statistic $\maT_{\maM(N_\sfv,N_\sfe,d)}$ in Theorem~\ref{thm:bd-degree-motif-main}, the theoretical guarantee for $\maT_{\maM(N_\sfe,d)}$ requires a slightly stronger condition on the edge probability, namely $p \ge n^{-a}$ with $0<a<\frac{2}{3}$.
 Nevertheless, $\maT_{\maM(N_\sfe,d)}$ is better aligned with applications, as the bounded degree motif family $\maM(N_\sfe,d)$ includes many commonly occurring motifs.
 Although the condition $p \ge n^{-2/3}$ plays an important role in the analysis of the motif-counting statistics $\maT_{\maM(N_\sfv, N_\sfe,d)}$ and $\maT_{\maM(N_\sfe,d)}$, it is not a necessary requirement for admissible motif families.
 In fact, for sparser graphs with $p < n^{-2/3}$, \cite{mao2024testing} showed that tree counting remains successful for detection under an additional constraint $\rho^2 \ge \alpha \approx 0.338$; moreover, the corresponding tree-counting statistic is also admissible.
 More generally, in such sparser regimes, detection remains feasible as long as the admissibility is satisfied.